-EdHealth Australia and Jayne Lehmann aim to provide high quality services and therefore, if you have any concerns or complaints about the service you receive from us it is important that you tell us.
+EdHealth Australia works to provide high quality services to NDIS participants and their circle of support.
+If you have any concerns or complaints about the service you receive from us it is important that you tell us.
 We are ready to hear your concerns and work with you to resolve the issue.

 Phone: 0412 102 048 Email: email@example.com

-If you feel you would like to discuss your concern with an agency not associated with EdHealth Australia and Jayne Lehmann, please contact any, or all, of the following agencies.
+If you would like to discuss your concern with a person not associated with EdHealth Australia please contact any, or all, of the following agencies.

-- You may seek support from family, friend or an independent advocate to support you in making a complaint.
+- You may seek support from family, a friend or independent advocate to support you in making a complaint.
 For further information see: Disability Advocacy.